Avinash-jetwani/formatic-unified/PRODUCTION_DEPLOYMENT.md

 ## Security Considerations

-1. The script includes hardcoded AWS credentials for simplicity.
-In a real production environment, you should use more secure methods to manage credentials, such as environment variables or AWS IAM roles.
+1. AWS credentials are now handled securely by:
+   - Using environment variables when available
+   - Asking for input only when needed
+   - Not storing credentials in the repository

 2. For a production system, you should follow best practices for PostgreSQL security, including setting up proper passwords and access controls.